genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/03_add-some-data.md

 ![Genesis Install](/img/intellij-daemon.png)

-After clicking on it, run all the proceses available by clicking on start, then wait untill all processes are up.
+After clicking on it, run all the proceses available by clicking on start on each one.
+Wait until all processes are **Healthy**.

 ## Add some example data
 Let's load some very simple example data into the tables that we created previously.